rhfung/RFViewFactory/README.md

 Modified view controller state should be saved `onPause:` when using the history stack.

 The first time a view controller is loaded, `onCreate` is fired once for non-GUI setup.
-This event, however, is skipped if the view controller is loaded directly from MCViewFactory.
+This event, however, is skipped if the view controller is loaded directly from RFViewFactory.

 Cached view controllers can be flushed from memory with the following call:

-    [[MCViewModel sharedModel] clearViewCache];
+    [[RFViewModel sharedModel] clearViewCache];

 View factory
 ------------